projectatomic/atomic-site/source/blog/2017-11-14-fedora-atomic-26-to-27-upgrade.md

 kubernetes the flexibility to use whatever version they may want.

 You can still install kubernetes via package layering, or you can use system containers to run kubernetes fully containerized.
-Tomorrow (November
-15) we will have instructions on how to make the transition.
+Check out [this post](http://www.projectatomic.io/blog/2017/11/migrating-kubernetes-on-fedora-atomic-host-27/) for instructions on how to make the transition.

 # Appendix B: Fedora 26 Atomic Host Life Support